Table of Contents

 Once you’ve established your revenue forecasting formulas and the data relationships necessary to build your forecast, it’s simply a matter of refreshing the data and assumptions each month.

-You’ll be able to copy your traffic and conversions data directly from your marketing funnel software.
-Then input your revenue and churn information.
+You’ll be able to copy your traffic and conversion data directly from your marketing funnel software.
+Then, input your revenue and churn information.
 If your assumptions were way off, go ahead and reassess for the next forecast.

 Critical Takeaways for Revenue Forecasting

 Revenue forecasting is essential, especially for SaaS businesses.
-Don’t wait until you’ve got an entire finance team ready or investors to satisfy to implement the most advanced cloud forecasting solutions.
+Don’t wait until you’ve got an entire finance team ready or investors to be satisfied to implement the most advanced cloud forecasting solutions.
 Getting started with a Google Sheets tool is massively better than not forecasting at all.

-However, the problem with relying on a flat spreadsheet model is that simplicity and accuracy often have a bit of an inverse relationship.
+However, the problem with relying on a flat spreadsheet model is that simplicity and accuracy often have an inverse relationship.

 In other words, it’s unlikely to be accurate if it’s simple.

-The other extreme applies too, if it’s accurate and you attempt to capture all of the different factors that drive your SaaS revenue, it’s probably not simple.
+The other extreme applies, too; if it’s accurate and you attempt to capture all the factors that drive your SaaS revenue, it’s probably not simple.
 And with spreadsheets, not simple can be both error-prone and challenging to maintain.

 Imagine the difficulty of regularly adding an additional marketing channel or a new service level and pricing tier to our simple example.
-It’s doable, but you’ll need to properly connect all the data points without double counting anything.
+It’s doable, but you’ll need to connect all the data points without double-counting anything properly.
 Over the long term, companies with a broad customer base and complex product palette will become too much for a simple tool.

 Forecast+: An Alternative to Spreadsheet Forecasting